 - Operate from the target system, such as LAN or keyboard console style (KCS) access - Remote access to the target system (TCP/IP based)

-To update the asset tag from Lenovo XClarity Essentials OneCLI:
+To update the machine type and serial number from Lenovo XClarity Essentials OneCLI:

 1. Download and install Lenovo XClarity Essentials OneCLI.

 To download Lenovo XClarity Essentials OneCLI, go to the following site:

 https://datacentersupport.lenovo.com/solutions/HT116433